Captain James T. Kirk said it:

 The Magic of Compounding: Trend Following Principle II

 There is only one way to profit in the market.
 You must apply a systematic approach over time, compounding as you go.
-Don’t be so naive to expect you will get rich overnight.
+It is important to understand underlying compounding probability, don’t be so naive to expect you will get rich overnight.
 Remind yourself that patience is a virtue when it comes to trend following.
 You must have the discipline to work within the structure of your system.
 For example, if you can manage to make 50% a year in your trading, you can grow an initial $20,000 account to over $616,000 in just seven years.
 Trust that time and the power of compounding will take over if you stick with your system.
 You think 50% is too unrealistic for you?
 Do the math again using 25%.
 In other words, compounding is essential.

 Compounding over time pays off big time.